Friday, August 21, 2015

 *Below is a note that I sent our corporate headquarters, yet nothing was done to Filiz.

 Towards the ends of most months, I make a point of being "at work" to ensure that we maximize our efforts--as a team--to make our Goals.
 Typically, Filiz is off during the last couple of days of the months.
 In addition, I often hear from staff, that on my days off, Filiz places most of her attention on making/receiving personal calls on her cell phone (with it ringing loudly while she is either at the counter or in the Room), making daily shopping trips on her lunchbreak (which is never taken in the building, like I often do to maintain availablity), and laughing/joking around with Jeff, Alexandra and Diana... which is in stark contrast to her reprimands to other "non-included" staff.
 She has an irresponsible habit of placing issues that she "is dealing with" in random places--only to be forgotten about, and their location is not on record or known to anyone else (causing panickked searching by staff for those often overdue issues).
 Her sloppy counter/phone presence, her email grammar and style is not representative of a trustworthy luxury brand... certainly not what we require "new hires" to possess to work at the counter.
-I request that something be done to officially reprimand her and coach her out of the position, if necessary.
+I request that something be done to officially reprimand her and "coach her out" of her position, if necessary.
+Nothing was done to Filiz, AGAIN!
+She continued to cause messes.

 Filiz objected to her Assessment that you gave, saying "I am not happy with my review but I always get the wrong end of the stick.
 I am not being treated fairly."

-Filiz has a reputation for asking Massiel for estimate inquiries when the estimate was done at OUR store.
-She also tends to ask questions without giving the correct item number in the email or with the wrong or misspelled item number.
+Filiz has a bad habit of asking Massiel (who works at the repair center) for estimate inquiries, despite the fact that he estimates were done at our store.
+By failing to pay attention to the details, she repeatedly wastes Massiel's time and delays customers who wait at our store.
+Filiz also tends to ask those questions without giving the correct item number in the email or with the wrong or misspelled item number.
 No amount of correction has fixed her bad (careless) habit.

 A VIP customer (Charles O'Byrne)'s Assistant, David, dropped off an item with Filiz.
 Filiz hadn't researched to see that the work was covered under warranty (or to see how much money the VIP customer spent), and she gave David a cost estimate.
 According to David, she blamed the lights in the customer's home for damaging the item.
 Filiz didn't make any notes nor did she follow-up.
 Eventually (since no action was done), the item was returned to our location undone.
 An unknowing Associate called to notify the customer, and Charles stormed into the store to complain.
 He was very upset that the item hadn't been repaired, and he cited Filiz's unprofessional behavior.
 Our District Manager was here that day, and he and I assured the customer that the matter would be rectified ASAP, and I outlined the VIP treatment that he would receive.
 His words to me were, "I am extremely unhappy with this whole scenario.
 That woman's behavior was insulting.
 Google me and see what happens in this town when I get extremely unhappy."
+As the manager, I was outraged that Filiz's problems continually caused havoc for my team... for years!
 Nothing happened to Filiz: no "write up" or repercussions.

 A long-distance customer had ordered something with Filiz, but there had been much confusion due to the wrong item initially arriving.
 He told me that he was also unhappy with Filiz's lack of replies and "empty promises to call him back".
 She told the man to come in (on her day off).
 Without any notes in the system--and only her incoherent hand-written post-its to read--I had difficulty understanding what had happened.
 I had to apologize to the customer that the item hadn't arrived yet.
 He was furious, demanding to speak to the store manager (Michael stayed in his office and sent Rosa).
 The customer also wrote a complaint letter to Corporate, citing Filiz's lack of follow-up and courtesy.
 When Michael and I discussed it with Filiz, the next day, she blamed the Office staff.
 A corrective was done for this issue, but Michael let this one corrective also include 2 other infractions, perhaps as gratis, to give Filiz more time to mend her ways.